Best Doctor For Male Infertility Treatment In Delhi

 • Take a sound sleep

 • Exercise regularly

 • Avoid exposure to harmful chemicals and toxic substances

-• Do not supplement yourself with sexual vigor-improving drugs without consulting physician
+• Do not supplement yourself with sexual vigour-improving drugs without consulting a physician

 • Keep yourself on a healthy diet

 • You are unable to cause pregnancy in the fertile female partner despite one year of unprotected sex

 • You have a problem with ejaculation

 • You have reduced libido